cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 - **VRAM (Video RAM):** 32 KiB of dedicated, bank-switched RAM.
 An 8 KiB window of VRAM is accessible to the CPU at any time at `8000-9FFF` for writing and reading data; the active bank for this window is selected via the `VRAM_BANK` I/O register.
 For rendering, the PPU has a wider internal address bus and can access the entire 32 KiB of VRAM simultaneously.
 VRAM holds the tile data (the 8x8 pixel building blocks for graphics) and the tilemaps (the data that arranges tiles into background layers).
 - **OAM (Object Attribute Memory):** 512 bytes of dedicated RAM at F600-F7FF used to store the attributes for all 64 hardware sprites (position, tile index, palette, etc.).

+### **1.1.
+Memory Access Conflicts**

+Accessing OAM/VRAM/CRAM (reading or writing) by the CPU is generally safe during V-Blank and H-Blank periods.
+However, if the CPU attempts to write to OAM/VRAM/CRAM while the PPU is in **Mode 2 (OAM Scan)** or **Mode 3 (Drawing Pixels)**, the write will still occur, but the PPU may read corrupted or inconsistent data for the current frame, leading to **graphical glitches** on the screen.
+This behavior is intentional and requires developers to synchronize OAM updates with the PPU's rendering cycle.

 - **CRAM (Color RAM / Palette RAM):** 512 bytes of RAM located at `F300-F4FF` in the main memory map.
 It holds the 256 16-bit color palette entries.
 - **Screen Resolution:** 240x160 pixels.
 - **Refresh Rate:** 60 Hz.